calwilee/LoLEDA/README.md

 If we take a look at our dataframe, we notice it contains two summary rows for each match.
 We will drop these rows in order to combine values in `champion`.

+> Correcting Result Column

+We renamed the `result` column to `win` and converted it to type bool, as we thought this would make more sense intuitively.

 > Grouping and Aggrigations

 In order to have a dataframe that contains infomation about the champions played and banned per match, we created two dataframes.
 For both DataFrames, we grouped by `league`, `gameid`, and `teamname`.
-However, for the first dataframe, created a custom aggrrgation to combine the champions played for each team into a list.
+However, for the first dataframe, created a custom aggregation to combine the champions played for each team into a list.
 For the second DataFrame, we aggregated by the first series value to get champions banned, as this value is repeated for each match.
 We then preformed an inner megre between the two dataframes together by index.

 > Finding the Most Banned Champions

-Using our dataframe from the previous step, we counted how many times each champion was banned and sorted by count.
+Using our DataFrame from the previous step, we counted how many times each champion was banned and sorted by count.

 These were the top 15 most banned champions:
 1. Zeri            1608